corlcs/Performance-Report-Sales-and-KPIs-in-the-Gardening-Market/README.md

 ![image.png](resources/image%205.png)

 <aside>
-💡 **Objective:** Display the key KPIs – year-to-date performance (YTD), comparison with the previous year (PYTD), variation, and gross margin (GP%).
+Objective: Display the key KPIs – year-to-date performance (YTD), comparison with the previous year (PYTD), variation, and gross margin (GP%).

 </aside>

-Helps users gain a **clear and quick overview** of the general situation before diving into details.
+Helps users gain a *clear and quick overview* of the general situation before diving into details.

 ---